arzwa/wgd/README.md

 For more information and these methods and other tools implemented in `wgd`, please consult the [docs](https://wgd.readthedocs.io/en/latest/).

-## NEW: diamond support

-This has not been thoroughly tested yet, but may be of interest.
-[Diamond](https://github.com/bbuchfink/diamond) is a sequence similarity search tool that is much faster than Blast and performance similar on other measures.
-If you have diamond installed, you can use `wgd dmd` for whole-paranome or one-vs.-one ortholog delineation, e.g.

-    $ wgd dmd ath.cds.fasta

-for a whole-paranome, and

-    $ wgd dmd ath.cds.fasta vvi.cds.fasta

-for one-vs.-one orthologs.

-This is part of a new `wgd` version that is forthcoming.
-In the future this will replace `wgd mcl`.
-Please let me know of any bugs!

 ## Singularity container

 A singularity container is available for ``wgd``, allowing all to use